AP source: Players ask MLB for slew of financial documents

 Bauer said owners could reduce ticket prices and at the same time charge more for parking garages they control through different entities that do not benefit the club.

-Describing himself as being only slightly lighthearted, the outspoken 29-year-old took a shot at the baseball commissioner.
+Describing himself as being only slightly lighthearted, the outspoken 29-year-old took a shot at the commissioner.

 “If I’m going to have to trust my salary to Rob Manfred marketing the game to make more money for the game, I am out on that,” Bauer said.
 “Let me market the game and we’ll all make more money.”